Beknur99/Sorting-Visualizer/README.md

 # Features:

-Implements Bubble Sort sorting algorithm.
+Implements the Bubble Sort algorithm

 Visualizes each step of the sorting process.